AngelRRand/AngelRRand/README.md

 <h4 align="center">Full Stack, but lover of FrontEnd development 🦦</h4>

 - 💬 Who I am?
 **I am a person fond of his work.
 Pending innovations and growing at all times.
 My attention is dedicated to web and mobile styles and animations**

-- 🌱 What are you studying?
+- 🎠 What are my hobbies?
-**React Framer Motion, Three.js, TypeScript**
+**I like to draw, animate, cook, clean and write.
+I exercise and sing simply for fun 🧘**

 - 🖥 Where can I see your projects?
 **I'm working on a portfolio where you can see them all more comfortable 🐣**